satansdeer/satansdeer.github.com/content/legacy-posts/map-ai-generated-codebase-architecture/index.md

 Then pick one.

-Good first refactors are usually small boundary improvements:
+Good first refactors are small boundary improvements:

 - move API client code out of UI components,
 - move validation into a dedicated module,